Mathematics is the language in which God has written the universe, Galileo Galilei

 $\begin{cases} c_1y_1(x_0) + c_2y_2(x_0) = a \\ c_1y_1’(x_0) + c_2y_2’(x_0) = b \end{cases}$

-This forms a system of two linear equations in the unknowns (variables) c1 and c2.
+This is a system of two linear equations with two unknowns (variables) c1 and c2.
 For the system to have a unique solution for c1 and c2, the determinant of the coefficient matrix, which is called the Wronskian, must be non-zero at x0:

 The Wronskian of two differentiable functions f and g is defined as W(f, g) = fg’ -gf’.
 More generally, W(f1, ···, fn) = $\Biggl \vert\begin{smallmatrix}f_1(x) & f_2(x) & ··· & f_n(x)\\ f_1’(x) & f_2’(x) & ··· & f_n’(x)\\· & · & ··· & ·\\· & · & ··· & ·\\· & · & ··· & ·\\f_1^{n-1}(x) & f_2^{n-1}(x) & ··· & f_n^{n-1}(x)\end{smallmatrix}\Biggr \vert$.
 This is the determinant of the matrix constructed by placing the functions in the first row, the first derivatives of the functions in the second row, and so on.
 In our particular case, W(y1, y2) = $\Bigl \vert\begin{smallmatrix}y_1 & y_2\\ y_1’ & y_2’\end{smallmatrix}\Bigr \vert = y_1(x)y_2’(x)-y_1’(x)y_2(x)$

-Conclusion: Because the Wronskian W(y1, y2)(x0) ≠ 0, we can solve the system of equations for c1 and c2, ensuring that the general solution satisfies the given initial conditions.
-Thus, the family {c1y1(x) + c3y2(x)} is sufficient to satisfy any initial conditions ∎
+Conclusion: Since y1(x) and y2(x) are two linearly independent solutions, the Wronskian W(y1, y2)(x0) ≠ 0, we can solve the system of equations for c1 and c2, ensuring that the general solution satisfies the given initial conditions.
+Thus, the family {c1y1(x) + c2y2(x)} is sufficient to satisfy any initial conditions ∎

 Theorem on the Wronskian.
 If y1 and y2 are solutions to the linear homogeneous ODE y′′ +p(x)y′ +q(x)y = 0, and p(x) and q(x) are continuous on an interval I, then the Wronskian W(y1, y2) either vanishes identically (i.e., W(y1, y2) ≡ 0, W(y1, y2)(x) = 0 ∀x ∈ I) or is never zero on I (i.e., W(y1, y2)(x) ≠ 0 ∀x ∈ I).